Kaljurand/owl-verbalizer/README.txt

 * table_1.pl: axiom rewriting
 * rewrite_subclassof.pl: SubClassOf-axiom rewriting
 * owlace_dcg.pl: ACE2 grammar in DCG (used to generate ACE sentences)
-* lexicon.pl: lexicon for morphological synthesis, also supports dynamic update of the lexicon on the basis of AnnotationAssertion-axioms
+* lexicon.pl: lexicon for morphological synthesis, also supports dynamic update of the lexicon on the basis of AnnotationAssertion-axioms (not used in the csv-mode)
-* ace_niceace.pl: some post-processing of the verbalization
+* ace_niceace.pl: some post-processing of the verbalization (not used in csv-mode)
-* output_results.pl: different ways to output the results
+* output_results.pl: different ways to output the results (ace, csv, html)

 ---+++ Other